HOME › TEACHING › BIOLOGY & AI CURE

 Cyprinidae

-Anabiya is exploring whether extreme heat environments push fish toward genetic sex determination by mapping sex-determining mechanisms against temperature extremes across freshwater minnows.
-She is using data on sex determination mode and 95th-percentile maximum temperatures in Cyprinidae.
+Exploring whether extreme heat environments push fish toward genetic sex determination by mapping sex-determining mechanisms against temperature extremes across freshwater minnows.
+Uses data on sex determination mode and 95th-percentile maximum temperatures in Cyprinidae.

 Khadija Ansari